 Keahi in Hawaiian Culture: See above.

 Collecting Seeds: In cultivation, keahi flower and fruit repeatedly throughout the year.
 (I haven’t seen enough wild keahi to tell you if they flower and fruit more than once a year.)
 Collect the fruits when they are very dark purple or black; be smart and wear gloves when collecting!
-Keep the ripe fruits together and moist in a partially-closed plastic bag at room temperature 1-3 weeks until they become soft (and often moldy).
+Keep the ripe fruits together and moist in a partially-closed plastic bag at room temperature for 1-3 weeks until they become soft (and often moldy).
 By this time, most of the sticky fruit sap will have degraded.
 Still, to be safe, clean the seeds under running water in a sink.
 While cleaning, you’ll discover a thin, translucent shell surrounding the seed; remove it with your fingernail or a pair of forceps.
 I have always used relatively fresh seeds, no more than 6 months old, when growing keahi.
 Therefore, I can’t tell you how long they’ll remain viable stored in the refrigerator or freezer.

 Growing from Seed: This is one of the few native plants that sprouts better for me using Method Two rather than Method One.
 With Method One, I often get little germination or the seeds will rot.
 In contrast, under the less sterile conditions of Method Two, the seeds sprout consistently 1-2 months after sowing – go figure!
 Perhaps, it’s the daily watering on the shadehouse bench, the day-night temperature fluctuation being outside, or it has something to do with natural versus artificial light.
 (Some day I’ll have the time to conduct the proper experiments to figure this out.)
 Few pests attack the seedlings with the exception of broad mites; see Enemies in the Garden to deal with these guys.
 In cone-tainers, the keahi grow 1-2 inches per month when fertilized (Miracle-Gro® once a month); growth is much slower without fertilizer.
-After reaching 10 inches, the keahi can be planted into your garden.
+After reaching 10 inches, the keahi can be planted in your garden.

 Growing from Cuttings: The few times I’ve tried, I’ve never been successful at getting keahi cuttings to root.